• Los Angeles Gournadi, 1230 Barias

 LED Bubble Tube in Sensory Rooms – A Visual Delight for Calming and Focus

-What is an LED Bubble Tube?
-An LED bubble tube is a tall, transparent tube filled with water and lit by color-changing LED lights.
+An LED bubble tube is a tall, transparent tube filled with water and lit by colour-changing LED lights.
 Air bubbles constantly rise through the water, creating a soothing visual and auditory effect.
 It's commonly used in sensory rooms to help calm, engage, and regulate.

 Spinning Chair in Sensory Rooms – Movement for Focus and Regulation